macaroni-os/macaroni-site/site/content/docs/getting-started.md

 #### Disable Nouveau driver

 By default we prefer using nouveau driver for the NVIDIA cards on bootstrap our live ISOs.
-But it's possible that some new cards could be not be yet supported.
+But it's possible that some new cards could be not yet supported.

 To force the loading of the NVIDIA kernel module you can add this